mwbowers/mwbowers.github.io/concepts/program-structure/rpg-feedback-data-structures.md

 PROC_PGM              334    343                                         * Pgm Proc is in
 PROC_MOD              344    353                                         * Mod Proc is in
 ```
->Note: the field names are suggested names, as discussed earlier, the definition is given by either buffer position or *keyword*.
+>Notes: 1.
+All fields are migrated, but only those supported are pre-populated (the rest will have their reset value initially).
+2. Field names are suggested names.
+As discussed earlier, the definition is given by either buffer position or *keyword*.

 <br>
 <br>